10 Classic American Movies for English Learners

 She becomes mean and hard and will do absolutely anything to never be poor again.
-After a couple of twists and turns and being widowed twice, Scarlett eventually marries Rhett.
-However, there relationship was never going to succeed…
+After a couple of twists and turns and being widowed twice, Scarlett eventually marries her old friend Rhett.

-Why Gone With the Wind is a great classic to learn English from: Firstly, this is based on a book and watching the movie will help you understand the famous novel even more.
+Why Gone With the Wind is a great classic to learn English from: This is based on a book and watching the movie will help you understand the famous novel even more.

 9. E.T (1982)